nehanegi-07/interview-topics/react.md

 2. Single Page Application
 3. Jsx and Js
 4. Virtual Dom and Real Dom
-5. Vite - benefit and use
+5. Vite - benefit and use / Eslint
 6. Npx and npm -difference use
 7. Class Component
 8. Props vs state